-This year has seen blockbuster gains in wealth for some of the world’s wealthiest entrepreneurs but the question remains – how did they generate such astronomical fortunes and how do they continue to grow them?
+This year has seen blockbuster gains in wealth for some of the world’s wealthiest private individuals and entrepreneurs but the question remains – how did the latter generate such astronomical fortunes and how do they continue to grow them?

 1. Bill Gates – $88.8 billion